ChloeOrtmanns/PowerProductionDependencyThroughDCGAN/README.md

 # Resources
 Bunch of resources, data, checkpoints, ... that I saved but not everything because some were too big for GitHub so they might be irrelevant to you.

+# Other branches
+For the attentive readers, you will notice there are three other branches left.
+- **Main**: the first branch that has primitive versions of the processing files
+- **Discriminator**: the branch with my first attempt at a DCGAN
+- **Wasserstein**: the branch with the WGAN-GP attempt These are still here for reference, but they are not rightfully up to date.
+They also do not matter anymore since I changed my direction to StyleGAN anyway